 Kennedy, who has a law degree, is president of the John F. Kennedy Library Foundation and chairs an advisory committee at the Institute of Politics at Harvard University.
 Active in Democratic politics, the 55-year-old was an early and prominent supporter of Obama in his initial quest for the presidency in 2008.

 Kennedy's endorsement, along with that of her uncle, the late Senator Edward Kennedy, gave Obama the stamp of approval of one the most important names in Democratic politics and provided an enormous boost to his candidacy.

-Kennedy's father and another uncle, Robert Kennedy, were felled by assassins' bullets in the primes of their political careers.
-Numerous other members of the extended family have gone on to political careers.
+Kennedy's father and another uncle, Robert Kennedy, were felled by assassins' bullets in the prime of their political careers.
+Other members of the extended Kennedy clan have gone on to political careers.